Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 ### Lexicon Files
-Lexicons are JSON files associated with a single `Namespace Identifier`.
+Lexicons are JSON files associated with a single `NSID`.
 A file contains one or more definitions, each with a distinct short name.
 A definition with the name `main` optionally describes the "primary" definition for the entire file.
 A Lexicon with zero definitions is invalid.

 A Lexicon JSON file is an object, similar to a `.yaml` or `.json` file in [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification).
 Each Lexicon JSON file defines a specific piece of information or communication method for the network.
 Lexicon JSON files universally define client-to-server interactions and server-to-server interactions in the network.

 - `lexicon` (integer, required): indicates Lexicon language version.
 In this version, a fixed value of `1` is used
-- `id` (string, required): the `Namespace Identifier` of the Lexicon
+- `id` (string, required): the `NSID` of the Lexicon
 - `revision` (integer, optional): indicates the version of this Lexicon, if changes have occurred
 - `description` (string, optional): a description of the Lexicon, usually one or two sentences useful for developers to understand
 - `defs` (map of strings-to-objects, required): set of definitions, each with a distinct name (key)

 Schema definitions under `defs` all have a `type` field to distinguish their type.
 A file can have at most one definition with one of the "primary" types.
 Primary types should always have the name `main`.
 It is possible for `main` to describe a non-primary type.

 References to specific definitions within a Lexicon use fragment syntax, like `com.example.defs#someView`.
-If a `main` definition exists, it can be referenced without a fragment, just using the `Namespace Identifier`.
+If a `main` definition exists, it can be referenced without a fragment, just using the `NSID`.
 For references in the `$type` fields in data objects themselves (eg, records or contents of a union), this is a "must" (use of a `#main` suffix is invalid).
 For example, `com.example.record` not `com.example.record#main`.

 The semantics of the `revision` field have not been worked out yet, but are intended to help third parties identify the most recent among multiple versions or copies of a Lexicon.

-Related Lexicons are often grouped together in a `Namespace Identifier` hierarchy, for example a `Buyer` entity might have it's own namespace to group data models under a single `Buyer` domain.
+Related Lexicons are often grouped together in a `NSID` hierarchy, for example a `Buyer` entity might have it's own namespace to group data models under a single `Buyer` domain.
 As a convention, any definitions used by multiple Lexicons are defined in a dedicated `*.defs` Lexicon (eg, `com.atproto.server.defs`) within the group.
 A `*.defs` Lexicon should generally not include a definition named `main`, though it is not strictly invalid to do so.

 ## Primary Type Definitions
 The primary types are: